Northwood Riding Club Rules & Constitution

 f) The Committee shall have the power to fill any casual vacancy arising among members of the Committee, but any person so co-opted shall retain office only until the next following Annual General Meeting and shall then be eligible for re-election.

-9. e The annual subscription shall be £25.00 (Riding Members), £10.00 (Non-Riding Members),or other such sum as shall from time to time be determined by the Committee.
-New Members shall pay£5.00 entry fee on joining.
+9. e The annual subscription shall be £30.00 (Riding Members), £15.00 (Non-Riding Members),or other such sum as shall from time to time be determined by the Committee.
+New Members shall pay £5.00 entry fee on joining.

 10. The Club, at the Annual General Meeting, may appoint a President and Vice Presidents.
 These shall not by virtue only of such appointment become members of the Committee.

-11. The Annual General Meeting shall be held in late October/early November each year to transact the following business:
+11. The Annual General Meeting shall be held in late January /early February each year to transact the following business:

 a) To receive and if approved to adopt a Statement of the Club’s Account to the end of the preceding year.